edgeimpulse/example-standalone-inferencing-linux/README.md

     ```

 Note that there is significant ramp up time required for TensorRT.
 The first time you run a new model the model needs to be optimized - which might take up to 30 seconds, then on every startup the model needs to be loaded in - which might take up to 5 seconds.
 After this, the GPU seems to be warming up, so expect full performance about 2 minutes in.
 To do a fair performance comparison you probably want to use the custom application (no camera / microphone overhead) and run the classification in a loop.

+#### Renesas RZV2L - DRP-AI

+On the Renesas RZ/V2L you can also build with support for DRP-AI, this fully leverages the DRP and AI-MAC on the Renesas RZ/V2L.

+1. Go to the **Deployment** page in the Edge Impulse Studio.
+1. Select the 'DRP-AI library', and the 'float32' optimizations.

+> Note: currently only RGB MobileNetV2 Image Classification, FOMO and [YOLOv5 (v5)](https://github.com/edgeimpulse/yolov5/tree/v5) models supported.

+1. Build the library and copy the folders into this repository.

+1. Build your application with:

+    ```
+    $ TARGET_RENESAS_RZV2L=1 make -j
+    ```

 ## Building .eim files